avoutsinas/Visualisations-of-finite-automata/README.md

 </p>

 Once the automaton is constructed, all we have to do to convert it to an equivalent DFA, is to click the "CONVERT" button.
 Once the convert button is clicked the equivalent DFA is rendered on the output canvas and its transition table is visible on the output window.
-Wecan reorient the states of the automaton on the output canvas in any desired configuration.
+We can re-orient the states of the automaton on the output canvas in any desired configuration.

 <p align="center">
   <img width="1000" src="https://github.com/avoutsinas/Visualisations-of-finite-automata/blob/main/source/images/Tutorial/Textbook_conversion.PNG">